spjdr/uniform/README.md

 Uniform
 ===============

-A distinctive spjdrpedia skin for MediaWiki.
+A distinctive MediaWiki skin for SPJDRpedia.